SUMMER 2021 | WHICH COUNTRIES CAN WE VISIT?

 Coloured Covid Map

 This all depends on the colour code.
 Yellow means you can visit but you must always follow the rules the country makes.
 If a country has an orange code, rules are much more strict, flight may be cancelled and you probably need to go into quarantine before entering.
 Also important to remember is that when you are planning a roadtrip, you may need to cross a country that has an orange or red colour code.
 This means you need to carefully plan your trip and things may change at the last moment.

-So which countries can we travel to?
+So which countries can we travel to this summer?

 Currently, most countries in Europe are still coloured orange but more than 12 countries have changed to yellow after the 15th of May.
 Here are some of our favourite holiday destinations you should be able to visit this summer;

 Greece: You should be able to visit Greece with a negative test result of prove of vaccination but there is no more need to go into quarantine upon arrival.
 You are required to register and you may be randomly asked to do a PCR test.
 Cyprus is orange at the moment and you can only enter indoor buildings like restaurants, cafes and museums if you are fully vaccinated.
 Find out more about the latest rules.
 As for the Greek islands; the Ionian Islands are now safe enough to travel to!